The Contractor Performance Dashboard: the Smartest Way to Deliver NEC & FIDIC Projects

 1. What Is the Contractor Performance Dashboard?

 Contractors told us they needed a system that was simple enough to use weekly on site, but sophisticated enough to satisfy NEC and FIDIC contractual expectations.
-They needed something visual, real-time and commercially robust — not another piece of software requiring licenses, training, and permissions.
+They needed something visual, current and commercially defensible, not another piece of software requiring licenses, training, and permissions.

 It consolidates everything a Project Manager, Planner, QS or Site Manager needs into one coherent view: performance, risk, early warnings, resource reality, obstacles, CE impacts, milestone progress and short-term lookahead planning.
 Instead of juggling separate documents, the team finally gets one source of truth.